evanwills/do-JS-regex-stuff/README.md

 thing and do it well. `do-JS-regex-stuff` was built on that principle.
 Lots of small actions that do one thing well.
 But in unix you can join tools together to perform more complex actions.
 At the moment `do-JS-regex-stuff` can't do that.
-However in the future, it will.
+However in the future, *it will!*

 When registering an action a new property will be available:
-`chaindedActions` which will be an array chained action objects.
+`chaindedActions` which will be an array of chained action objects.

 ```json
 chainedActions: [